By Terry Coles

 The Douro River flows between Porto, considered Portugal’s “second city,” and Vila Nova de Gaia, home to the centuries-old wine houses.
-Summers in the area are pleasantly warm.
+Summers in the area are pleasantly warm to Springlike.
 A day at the famous wind-surfing beach of Esposende, just north of Porto, will be in the high 70s F to mid-80’s F with brilliant blue skies and moderate humidity and rain is a rarity.

 Noted for the city of Bragança, birthplace of the royal house of Bragança, this hilly region of Trás-os-Montes offers great opportunities for hiking and mountain biking with July and August temperatures in the 80s F to low 90s F. You’ll notice a spike in humidity compared to the coast, a fact that keeps the region’s farmers happily in business